Celine Dion Parfums: Notes

-The second fragrance was released on 6 April 2004.
-Top notes are mimosa, nectarine, gardenia and water lily; middle notes are peony, heliotrope and orchid; base notes are Australian sandalwood, guaiac wood, vetiver and white musk.
+The second fragrance, Notes, was released on 6 April 2004.
+Its top notes include mimosa, nectarine, gardenia, and water lily; middle notes include peony, heliotrope, and orchid; and base notes include Australian sandalwood, guaiac wood, vetiver, and white musk.

 Belong

 The third fragrance was released on 13 March 2005.
-Belong was another good seller and won a FiFi Award in 2006 for Best Female packaging and was nominated for Fragrance of the Year.
+Belong was a strong seller and won a FiFi Award in 2006 for Best Female Packaging.
+It was also nominated for Fragrance of the Year.

 Always Belong

-The fourth fragrance released on 9 January 2006.
-Always belong was nominated at the 2007 FiFi Awards for the Women's Popular Appeal award.
+The fourth fragrance was released on 9 January 2006.
+Always Belong received a nomination at the 2007 FiFi Awards in the Women's Popular Appeal category.

 Memento

-A fifth fragrance released as a Special Edition exclusively for Celines own website, released 28 November 2005.
+The fifth fragrance, Memento, was issued as a Special Edition exclusively through Dion's official website and was released on 28 November 2005.

 Enchanting

-The sixth fragrance released on 16 September 2006 to selected European countries and then released the United States in January 2007.
-The notes consisted of osmanthus, ripe red berries and cyclamen, notes of orchid, gardenia and fresh freesia as well as notes of amber, sandalwood and tonka beans.
+The sixth fragrance was released on 16 September 2006 in selected European countries and reached the United States in January 2007.
+Its notes include osmanthus, ripe red berries, cyclamen, orchid, gardenia, freesia, amber, sandalwood, and tonka bean.

-Reviews were excellent, with Fashion Magazine calling it a "Showstopper".
-On 8 June 2007, it won a special award from the French Fragrance industry for the Best Female Fragrance Launch in Mass Distribution in 2006.
-The fragrance was also nominated at the 2008 Fifi Awards for Women's Popular Appeal.
+Reviews were highly positive, with Fashion Magazine calling it a "Showstopper".
+On 8 June 2007, it received a special award from the French fragrance industry for Best Female Fragrance Launch in Mass Distribution in 2006.
+It was also nominated at the 2008 FiFi Awards in the Women's Popular Appeal category.

 Spring in Paris

-The seventh fragrance released on 13 May 2007.
-Released as an Avon only fragrance and features notes of redcurrant, blackcurrant, mandarin, lilac, osmanthus, lily of the valley, jasmine, musk, vanilla and soft woods.
+The seventh fragrance was released on 13 May 2007 as an Avon exclusive.
+It includes notes of redcurrant, blackcurrant, mandarin, lilac, osmanthus, lily of the valley, jasmine, musk, vanilla, and soft woods.
 The perfume was created by Richard Herpin.

 Paris Nights

-The eighth fragrance released in August 2007, is a follow-up of Spring in Paris and was very well received.
-The new scent, developed by perfumer Karine Dubreuil, is meant to evoke the glamour and excitement of evenings in Paris.
-The notes include wisteria, passion fruit, black violet, wild jasmine, broom, osmanthus, rose, vanilla, amber, cashmere, sandalwood and patchouli.
+The eighth fragrance, released in August 2007, is a follow-up to Spring in Paris and was well received.
+Created by perfumer Karine Dubreuil, it aims to evoke the glamour of Parisian evenings.
+Its notes include wisteria, passion fruit, black violet, wild jasmine, broom, osmanthus, rose, vanilla, amber, cashmere, sandalwood, and patchouli.

 Sensational

-The ninth fragrance was released initially exclusive to TeamCeline members on her official fansite on 23 February 2008 and worldwide later in the year.
-The notes of this fragrance are with a floral scent with sparkling icy pear, luscious plum and crisp, juicy apple, and evolves into a dynamic medley of mimosa, jasmine, freesia and orris as well as rich amber and warm musk.
-The fragrance won a shape of beauty award 2008 and was also nominated at the 2009 Fifi Awards for Women's Popular Appeal.
+The ninth fragrance was released exclusively to TeamCeline members on 23 February 2008 and later worldwide.
+It opens with icy pear, plum, and apple, followed by mimosa, jasmine, freesia, and orris, and finishes with amber and musk.
+The fragrance won a Shape of Beauty Award in 2008 and was nominated at the 2009 FiFi Awards for Women's Popular Appeal.

 Sensational Moments

-The tenth fragrance released on 28 February 2009.
-Very well received due to its notes, with top notes of mandarin orange, blackberry and juicy pink grapefruit; middle notes are freesia, ginger and pink peony; base notes are hazelnut, musk and white amber.
+The tenth fragrance was released on 28 February 2009.
+Its top notes include mandarin orange, blackberry, and pink grapefruit; middle notes include freesia, ginger, and pink peony; and base notes include hazelnut, musk, and white amber.

 Chic

-The eleventh fragrance released in May 2009.
-Notes of green aquatic notes and water melon in top notes.
-A heart encompasses floral waves of peony, gardenia, lotus and green violets.
-A base hides woody accords of sandalwood, blond wood, amber and musk.
+The eleventh fragrance was released in May 2009.
+It opens with green aquatic notes and watermelon, followed by peony, gardenia, lotus, and green violet, and ends with sandalwood, blonde wood, amber, and musk.